BRTHrepo/JsonToolboxWebApp/README.md

    - Show all results.
    - Show only identical entries (`same = true`).
    - Show only differing entries (`same = false`).
-- Dynamically updates the output when the filter changes.

 ### 2. **Key Filter Search Feature**
-- Allows users to filter the comparison results by entering a specific key.
 - The Key Filter Search feature allows users to filter the comparison results by entering a specific key or substring.
 - If the input field contains a valid string, the application filters the results to include only entries where the key contains the provided substring.
-- Real-time updates to displayed results when the filter changes (`OnChange` event listener).
+- Filtering is only applied when the user clicks the "Show Result" button; there are no real-time updates as the filter changes.
+- In the modal, matching results are highlighted, while non-matching fields are shown faded (light gray).

 #### Notes
 - The search is case-sensitive.
-- If the key does not exist in either of the JSON files, no results will be displayed.
+- If the key does not exist in either of the JSON files, no results will be highlighted.

 ### 3. Modal JSON Viewer